-How to Optimize Your User Journey With GA4 in 2023
+How to Optimize Your Google Analytics User Journey in 2023

 Can you guess the number one question measurement marketers are asked?
 If you haven’t guessed it already, the answer is ‘what is working and what isn’t working?’.
 But why is this question so hard to answer?
 Put simply, businesses don’t have a marketing measurement framework to guide them.